 Lunch at medium range restaurant = 9 USD

-Water, Ice cream, bottle of doug, Eram Garden and Aliebnehamze Mosque visit = 2 USD
+Water, Ice cream, a bottle of doug, Eram Garden, and Aliebnehamze Mosque visit = 2 USD

 Nasir ol Molk Mosque Entrance fee = 30,000 Rials

 Per day guiding fee in Shiraz = 20 USD

 Esfahan Blue Mosque Entrance Fee = 10,000 Rials

 Lunch for two at the high-end Zagros restaurant at Esfahan = 50,000 Rials

 Entrance fee for offbeat attractions like Bisitoun Complex in Kermanshah = 15,000 Rials

 Souvenir Handwoven doll at Masouleh = 80,000 Rials

 Medium range hotel room at skiing destination of Chaloos = 700,000 Rials/night